rajeshrinet/pystokes/docs/paper/paper.md

 fields in the bulk, and from there, compute derived quantities.

-The above steps have been elaborated in several papers [@singh2015many; @singh2016crystallization; @singh2017fluctuation; @singh2018generalized; @singh2019competing; @bolitho2020] and we do not repeat them in detail here.
-Briefly, the expansion coefficients of the slip can be either specified (microorganisms) or obtained as a solution of Laplace equation (autophoretic particles).
-Once the coefficients are determined, PyStokes solves the following equation numerically to obtain velocity and angular velocity of the $i$-th particle
+The above steps have been elaborated in several papers [@singh2015many; @singh2016crystallization; @singh2017fluctuation; @singh2018generalized; @singh2019competing] and we do not repeat them in detail here.
+Briefly, the expansion coefficients of the slip can be either specified or obtained as a solution of Laplace equation.
+Once the coefficients are determined, the following equation are solved numerically to obtain velocity and angular velocity of the $i$-th particle
 \begin{align}
 {\mathbf{V}}_{i}&=
 \boldsymbol{\mu}_{ij}^{TT}\cdot{\mathbf{F}_{j}^{P}}+